-For reference, my skin is combination, prone to regular hormonal breakouts, has dehydrated patches around my nose and chin, and is starting to show those early signs of ageing in the form of some very small—but definitely present—fine lines around my eyes.
-Keep scrolling to shop my favourite products from The Ordinary, along with advice on what skin concerns they'll solve and how to use them.
+For reference, my skin is combination, is prone to regular hormonal breakouts, has dehydrated patches around my nose and chin and is starting to show those early signs of ageing in the form of some very small (but definitely present) fine lines around my eyes.
+The Ordinary offers up products that suit all of my very specific skin needs.

-Who should use it: People with oily skin who are prone to breakouts.
+Who should use it: people with oily skin who are prone to breakouts

-Who should use it: People who have puffy under-eyes and hate traditional eye creams.
+Who should use it: people who have puffy under-eyes and hate traditional eye creams

 I've raved enough about this caffeine-infused eye serum here, so I won't go on about it.
 To put it simply, it's a lightweight eye serum that genuinely refreshes and brightens the under-eye area when you're looking tired.
 I apply it every morning after my other serums and before my moisturiser.